nuqleo/qemu-systemd/README.md

 ```bash
 /run/qemu-<instance>.sock
 ```
-This socket provides access to the [QEMU monitor](https://www.qemu.org/docs/master/system/monitor.html) (HMP - Human Monitor Protocol) and can be used to control the virtual machine.
+This socket provides access to the [QEMU monitor](https://www.qemu.org/docs/master/system/monitor.html) and can be used to control the virtual machine.

 Example session: